 People trust word-of-mouth because it’s objective and independent in nature.
 Word-of-mouth is also based on experience, meaning, a person consumed the product and then without bias, tells another person the “whole truth” about their experience.

 Since word-of-mouth has the potential to grow exponentially, for many years, marketers have tried to harness its power.
 What better way now, than to use social media?
 Social media seems such a “natural” fit for word-of-mouth marketing.

 It’s a Long Way from Word of Mouth to Engagement

 The problem is that in Facebook engagement is not the same as word-of-mouth because engagement includes very simple actions such as “post likes” and clicking “Like” on a post does not necessarily mean that someone just gave an endorsement to your brand or product.

 Commenting on a post is also an engagement action.
 Some business owners believe that having posts with many comments will generate “buzz” for their business.
 However, for small to medium-sized businesses, expecting comments from their posts is unrealistic.

 The Numbers Behind Engagement

 The numbers just don’t add up: Facebook’s algorithm will only show your organic posts to less than 2% of your fan base.
 An average small to medium business has under 2000 fans.
 That would mean that any given post would reach about 40 people.
 Now, out of those 40 people, only about 1-2% will “engage.”That means that only 1 person will either click like or comment or share.
-For companies that don’t have a huge fan base, then going after engagement and creating buzz on Facebook based on brand/product driven posts is not attainable.
-Brand/product focused posts are just not that interesting.
+For companies that don’t have a huge fan base, then going after engagement and creating a buzz on Facebook based on brand/product-driven posts is not attainable.
+Brand/product-focused posts are just not that interesting.

 So what do you prefer?